quicwg/base-drafts/draft-ietf-quic-transport.md

 parameters and verifying them ensures that that an attacker cannot influence the choice of connection ID for a successful connection by injecting packets carrying attacker-chosen connection IDs during the handshake.
-An endpoint MUST treat any of the following as a connection error of type PROTOCOL_VIOLATION:
+An endpoint MUST treat any of the following as a connection error of type
+TRANSPORT_PARAMETER_ERROR:

 * absence of the initial_source_connection_id transport parameter from either endpoint,